DrGnNatsu/Lab-Web-Application-Developement/Lab_N.T.Nghĩa/Lab1/report.md

 <meta name="twitter:card" content="summary_large_image">
 <meta name="twitter:title" content="Your Name - Junior Frontend Developer CV">
 ```

-These tags control the title, description, content type, and site name displayed when shared on social media platforms.

 ## A favicon linked in the head section.

 **What?** A favicon is a small icon displayed in browser tabs, bookmarks, and browser interfaces to visually identify the website.